-A flat topped earthern barrow with a diameter of 16.8 m. and a maximum height of 2 m.
+A flat topped earthern barrow, presumably of Bronze Age date.
+It has a diameter of 16.8 m. and a maximum height of 2 m.

 Identification Images (1)